 After we had lunch, we watched “A Dragon’s Tale” dive show in the Aqua Stadium.
 It is a super cute story and my kids were amazed by the talented divers.
 I highly recommend catching one of the shows on your visit.
 They are very entertaining and a great way to get your kids to sit down and take a little break from the rides.
 The stadium seats were marked with dots and instructions to sit at least 3 dots away from others to ensure proper social distancing.

-After lunch, we went to Duke’s Lagoon to cool off in the water!
-I recommend paying a little extra for preferred parking that is right in front of the entrance to the park.
+It was a toasty, 90 degree day so after the dive show the kids were eager to head to Duke’s Lagoon to cool off.
+I recommend paying a little extra for preferred parking that is right in front of the entrance of the park.
 So then it makes it super easy to run out to your car to get your pool bag.
 There are changing rooms and bathrooms located in Duke’s Lagoon where you can put on your bathing suits and flip flops.
 Make sure to bring water shoes or flip flops for everyone in your family if you plan on going down the two big slides as they are required.
 If you happen to forget, they do sell flip flops in the store located just across from the water slides.

-Duke’s Lagoon also has a few smaller slides for kids around the ages of 2-7.
+Duke’s Lagoon also has a few smaller slides for kids around the ages of 2-8 (one pictured above).
 There is no pool, so you don’t have to bring floatation devices.
 It is more of a splash park type set up with spray nozzles, jets, tipping buckets, etc. There is plenty of seating including chairs and tables with umbrellas.
 You can also rent your own personal cabana if you wish.